NISYSLAB/Emory-BMI-GSoC/README.md

 **Mentors:** Shubham Awasthi (aw.shubh -at- gmail.com), Mark Arnold (markgarnold -at- yahoo.com), and Pradeeban Kathiravelu (pradeeban.kathiravelu -at- emory.edu)

 **Overview:** [concore](https://github.com/ControlCore-Project/concore) is a framework for closed-Loop peripheral neuromodulation control systems.
 [DHGWorkflow](https://github.com/controlcore-project/DHGWorkflow) is a browser-based directed hypergraph editor.
 Concore uses DHGWorkflow as a front-end workflow editor.
 However, DHGWorkflow was developed as a stand-alone lightweight graph editor.
-A seamless integration with DHGWorkflow with user-defined validation will make the concore framework more user-friendly.

 **Current Status:** Concore scripts can run DHGWorkflow to compose a concore workflow.
 However, many enhancements such as custom user-defined validations, composing workflows with awareness of existing concore programs, a seamless integration with concore are proposed.

+**Expected Outcomes:** A seamless integration with DHGWorkflow with user-defined validation to make the concore framework more user-friendly.

 **Required Skills:** Javascript, Python, and Bash (recommended)